mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

   - nix
 ---

-Nix is a broad product with a steep learning curve.
+[Nix](https://nixos.org/) is a broad product with a steep learning curve.
 It's capable of everything from installing a single package to managing every file and application on your OS.

-One useful thing you can do with Nix even as a complete beginner is manage your dev environments.
+One useful thing you can do with Nix, even as a complete beginner, is manage your dev environments.

-Nix lets me have multiple projects on the same system that each have their own, independent view of what dependencies are available.
+Nix lets me have multiple projects on the same system that each have their own independent view of what dependencies are available.
 I can have one legacy project running Python 2.7 and Node.js 4.x alongside a modern project running Python 3.11 and Node.js 20, and they won't interfere with each other.

 Even if you have no experience with Nix, you can use Nix-managed dev environments with about 20 minutes of work.